iouatu/ThomsonParabola/README.md

 # Particles
 The incident particles are input by the user in an interactive fashion.

 They are contained in chunks.
 A chunk is composed of particles of the same species and can be of any size (integer number of particles in a chunk).

-A chunk is input by the user by specifying its name, its input Kinetic Energy in MeV, the number of particles wanting to be simulated in this chunk, and the option for the aperture.
+A chunk is input by the user by specifying its name, its input Kinetic Energy in MeV, the number of particles wanting to be simulated in this chunk, the option for the aperture , the option for how the program handles the generation of the initial velocity of these particles and the integration accuracy.

+Integration accuracy has to be specified in scientific notation.
+Example: 10E-30 or 10E-50 and NOT 10^30 and NOT 10\*\*30 and NOT pow(10,-50).

+**To work on this**: cannot input 2 chunks with the same name , i.e. you cannot enter protons at 10 MeV's and protons at 20 MeV's in the same run of the program.

 #### Option 1

 If the ***option is chosen to be 1***, then the particles are shot towards a purely pointlike aperture (initial x, y, z coordinates of all the particles will be identically 0.0 m), with their velocities drawn according to the sub-option chose.

-* If suboption is chosen to be 1: in this chunk, all particles' velocities are set equal to the velocity value resulted from the conversion ```from_KEineV_to_uzinit(input_KE_expressed_in_eV)```
+* If **suboption is chosen to be 1**: in this chunk, all particles' velocities are set equal to the velocity value resulted from the conversion ```from_KEineV_to_uzinit(input_KE_expressed_in_eV)```

-* If suboption is chosen to be 2: in this chunk, particles' velocities are drawn from a Gaussian distribution with mean given by the input initial Kinetic Energy and sigma = mean / 10.
+* If **suboption is chosen to be 2**: in this chunk, particles' velocities are drawn from a Gaussian distribution with mean given by the input initial Kinetic Energy and sigma = mean / 10.

-* If suboption is chosen to be 3 (**not supported yet**): particles' input velocities are read from an input file provided by the user.
+* If **suboption is chosen to be 3** (**not supported yet**): particles' input velocities are read from an input file provided by the user.

 #### Option 2
 If the ***option is chosen to be 2***, then the particles are shot towards a non-pointlike aperture and their initial x and y coordinates will be set according to whether the aperture extends along x or along  y or along both axes (see above).

-* If suboption is chosen to be 1: in this chunk, all particles' velocities are set equal to the velocity value resulted from the conversion ```from_KEineV_to_uzinit(input_KE_expressed_in_eV)```
+* If **suboption is chosen to be 1**: in this chunk, all particles' velocities are set equal to the velocity value resulted from the conversion ```from_KEineV_to_uzinit(input_KE_expressed_in_eV)```

-* If suboption is chosen to be 2: in this chunk, particles' velocities are drawn from a Gaussian distribution with mean given by the input initial Kinetic Energy and sigma = mean / 10.
+* If **suboption is chosen to be 2**: in this chunk, particles' velocities are drawn from a Gaussian distribution with mean given by the input initial Kinetic Energy and sigma = mean / 10.

-* If suboption is chosen to be 3 (**not supported yet**): particles' input velocities are read from an input file provided by the user.
+* If **suboption is chosen to be 3** (**not supported yet**): particles' input velocities are read from an input file provided by the user.

 #### Species types

-Chunks can be of the following types (at the moment):
+Chunks of particles can be of the following types (at the moment):
 ```diff
 - [proton, C0+, C1+, ... , C6+, Xe0+, Xe1+, ... , Xe54+]
 ```